survivejs/webpack-book/manuscript/loading_assets/02_loader_definitions.md

 ## Loader Evaluation Order

 It is good to keep in mind that Webpack's `loaders` are always evaluated from right to left and from bottom to top (separate definitions).
-The following two declarations are equal based on this rule:
+The right to left rule is easier to remember when you think about it in terms of functions.
+You can read definition `loaders: ['style', 'css']` as `style(css(input))` based on this rule.
+The following examples are equivalent as well:

 ```javascript
 {